Johnsjoden/headless-WP-REACT/README.md

 # 1.4 Login user on wordpress or Create wordpress account
         follow the instructions on wordpress.com how to login or create user.
-        Contact me on Johnsjoden95@gmail.com to let me give you admin to add posts. or make your own website and use the API link from that.
+        Contact me on Johnsjoden95@gmail.com to let me give you admin to add posts.
 # 1.5 .env file inside
     add a variable inside .env
     example